Here are some facts:-

-Alcoholism results as a result of variety of factors like genetic, environmental, social and others.
+Alcoholism results as a result of a variety of factors like genetic, environmental, social and others.
 Individuals who engage in drinking may develop alcohol dependence which makes it hard for them to quit.
-Occurrence of withdrawal seizures, agitation, tremors, irritability, hallucinations and many more impels an alcoholic to engage in drinking with an intent to cease the symptoms.
+The occurrence of withdrawal seizures, agitation, tremors, irritability, hallucinations and many more impels an alcoholic to engage in drinking with an intent to cease the symptoms.

 Alcohol effects are short-lived.

-Lets depict this scenario, Samuel is an alcoholic.
+Let us depict this scenario, Samuel is an alcoholic.
 He has a designated driver to take him home when drunk.
-When he gets home he spends most his night at the servant quarters to avoid argument with his wife.
+When he gets home he spends most his night at the servant quarters to avoid an argument with his wife.

-Acute effects of alcohol can lead to drunk driving, automobile accidents, loss of lives, family violence, fight, falls, risky sexual engagement and the progressive drinking will result to alcohol dependence and a compromised health status.
+Acute effects of alcohol can lead to drunk driving, automobile accidents, loss of lives, family violence, fight, fall, risky sexual engagement and the progressive drinking will result to alcohol dependence and compromised health status.
 No one is immune to the effects of alcohol.

-There is a lot of errors and half truths about use of alcohol.
-As a matter of fact one doesn't become an alcoholic in one day.
+There is a lot of errors and half-truths about the use of alcohol.
+As a matter of fact, one doesn't become an alcoholic in one day.
 The small bits of alcohol taken in disguise of promoting one health puts one at throes of being alcoholic and doesn't exonerate one from acute and long-term effects of alcohol.

-HIV Exposed Uninfected; 4 reason behind this phenomenon
+HIV Exposed Uninfected; 4 reasons behind this phenomenon

 What Handwriting Say about Personality and Personality Traits